Gandi/gandi.cli/gandicli.man.rst

 * ``gandi dnssec create`` will create a DNSSEC key for the domain ``domain.tld``.
 It taks 4 parameters, ``fqdn`` which is the domain for which we want to create the key and ``flag`` which is the flag to use for creation (ZSK or KSK) and ``algorithm`` for the choice of the algorithm for the key and the ``public_key`` in a base64 encoded form.

-* ``gandi dnssec delete ressource`` will remove a DNSSEC key identified by a ressource identificator.
+* ``gandi dnssec delete resource`` will remove a DNSSEC key identified by a resource identificator.

 * ``gandi dnssec list domain.tld`` will list DNSSEC keys for domain ``domain.tld``.